CAST-genomics/haptools/docs/formats/phenotypes.rst

 Phenotype file format
 ---------------------
-Phenotypes are expected to follow the PLINK2 ``.pheno`` file format.
+Phenotypes are expected to follow `the PLINK2 .pheno file format <https://www.cog-genomics.org/plink/2.0/input#pheno>`_.
 This is a tab-separated format where the first column corresponds to the sample ID, and subsequent columns contain each of your phenotypes.